bazelbuild/bazel/site/docs/skylark/aspects.md

 ## Simple example

 This example demonstrates how to recursively print the source files for a rule and all of its dependencies that have a `deps` attribute.
-It shows an aspect implementation, an aspect definition and how to invoke the aspect from the bazel command line.
+It shows an aspect implementation, an aspect definition, and how to invoke the aspect from the bazel command line.

 ```python